box/box-typescript-sdk-gen/docs/groups.md

   - Used as requestBody for the API call
 - queryParams `UpdateGroupByIdQueryParamsArg`
   - Used as queryParams for the API call
+- headers `UpdateGroupByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns